 Each service is customizable by passing to its constructor a property list, i.e., a key-value map where each key is a property and each value is a string.
 Each service defines a property class.
-For instance, the wrench::Service class has an associated wrench::ComputeService class has an associated wrench::ComputeServiceProperty class, and so on at all levels of the service class hierarchy.
+For instance, the wrench::Service class has an associated wrench::ServiceProperty class, the wrench::ComputeService class has an associated wrench::ComputeServiceProperty class, and so on at all levels of the service class hierarchy.